 - path to a existing container on your local machine

 - path to a directory to build from a sandbox

-build can produce containers in three different formats.
-Formats
+build can produce containers in two different formats that can be specified

-- compressed read-only squashfs file system suitable for production (default)
+- compressed read-only Singularity Image File (SIF) format suitable for production (default)

 build can accept an existing container as a target and create a

-container in any of these three formats you can convert existing
+container in either supported format you can convert existing containers from

-You can use the build command to download a container from Singularity Hub.
+You can use the build command to download a container from the Container Library.

 The first argument (

-lolvow.simg) specifies a path and name for your container.
+lolcow.simg) specifies a path and name for your

 You can use